bqq100/apcupsd-snmp/README.md

 * Re-implementation of the GETNEXT handler to better support walking the MIB from random enrtry points

-* Adding error codes to the SNMP responses for unhandled
+* Adding error codes to the SNMP responses for unhandled OIDs.

-* moving the code into its own namesapce (package) so that it is less likely to interfere with other net-snmp perl extensions, and introcude a mechanism for setting config values from snmpd.conf
+* moving the code into its own namesapce (package) so that it is less likely to interfere with other net-snmp perl extensions, and introduce a mechanism for setting config values from snmpd.conf

 * Caching and re-using the values returned frm apcupsd - until they are old, and